-On March 27, 2008, the U.S. Environmental Protection Agency (EPA) promulgated a revised NAAQS2 for ozone based on 8-hour average concentrations [73 FR 16436].
-EPA revised the level of the 8-hour ozone NAAQS to 0.075 parts per million (ppm).
-EPA completed the designation process to identify nonattainment areas in July 20123 [77 FR 30088].
-Pursuant to §110(a) of the CAA, states are required to submit infrastructure SIPs within three (3) years following the promulgation of new or revised NAAQS, or within a shorter period as EPA may prescribe.
-More specifically, §110(a)(1) provides the procedural and timing requirements for SIPs; and §110(a)(2) lists specific elements that states must meet for infrastructure SIP requirements related to new or revised NAAQS.
+On October 26, 2015, EPA promulgated a revised 8-hour ozone NAAQS of 0.070 parts per million (ppm).
+EPA completed the designation process to identify nonattainment areas in August 2018.
+Pursuant to \$110(a) of the CAA, states are required to submit infrastructure SIPs within three (3) years following the promulgation of new or revised NAAQS, or within a shorter period as EPA may prescribe.
+More specifically, \$110(a)(1) provides the procedural and timing requirements for SIPs; and \$110(a)(2) lists specific elements that states must meet for infrastructure SIP requirements related to new or revised NAAQS.
 These include basic SIP elements such as requirements for monitoring, basic program requirements and legal authority that are designed to assure attainment and maintenance of the NAAQS.